 Last Friday after a game of disk golf I was getting drinks at Underdog’s in San Francisco with a friend who told me that Glen Coffee had retired.
 My initial reaction was disbelieve and I asked, ‘Are you sure it was Coffee that retired?
 You must have confused Coffee with another 49er player.’
 And the questions went on and all the answers were Coffee did indeed retire.

 Later that night with a hint of fuzziness in my head I went online and saw the headline: Glen Coffee Abruptly Retires.
-I was confused as to why now in the middle of training camp did Coffee decide that football was no longer the number one focus in his life.
-With the way he played as a backup last season, 83 attempts for 226 yards and one touchdown in 14 games with two starts, I knew the 49ers were not losing a key factor in their offense however he was developing into a good running back that I thought could eventually replace Frank Gore down the road.
+I was confused as to why, in the middle of training camp, did Coffee decide that football was no longer the number one focus in his life.
+With the way he played as a backup last season, 83 attempts for 226 yards and one touchdown in 14 games with two starts, I knew the 49ers were not losing a key factor in their offense, however, he was developing into a good running back I thought could eventually replace Frank Gore down the road.
 Then I started thinking who is going to be the backup for Gore, rookie Anthony Dixon?
 The 49ers quickly signed Brian Westbrook which was the best they could do so deep into training camp.